 A More Informed & Fluid Value Chain Path

-This can all be based on and managed to an integrated, agreed upon, set of key performance indicators.
-SM brings to the table infrastructure that better enables demand dynamics throughout a value chain as outlined by Jim Davis, the Vice Provost Information Technology at UCLA.
+This can all be based on and managed to an integrated, agreed-upon set of key performance indicators.
+SM brings to the table infrastructure that better enables demand dynamics throughout a value chain, as outlined by Jim Davis, the Vice Provost of Information Technology at UCLA.

 “From a supplier’s point of view, if they have information on what the manufacturer needs and when, then they can work better with their products.
 Suppliers usually ship to more than one company, so if they have this information from multiple businesses, they can be more responsive to all of their partners.
 They both win if they can get the B2B relationship established and the information shared in an appropriate way.”